IBM/z_ansible_collections_samples/ibm_concert/cert_renewal/README.md

 - [**issue_tso_cmd**](roles/issue_tso_cmd/README.md) - Issue TSO command(s)
 - [**print_hc_buffer**](roles/print_hc_buffer/README.md) - Pull data from Health Checker
 - [**send-template**](roles/send-template/README.md) - send template to a zOS host
+-
+## Set up job templates on Ansible Automation Platform
+These playbooks are designed to be used with Ansible Automation Platform (AAP) job templates.
+The information in the `host_vars` can be used to set up Inventory and Hosts on AAP.

+Review the required inputs to each playbooks to set up Survey on AAP so that external callers can call the AAP REST API correctly.

 ## Set up ServiceNow for Ansible Automation Platform Integration
-- Create REST message
+- Create a REST message and a POST method
-- Create business rule to send REST message when Incident tickets State change
+- Create a business rule to send the POST REST message when an Incident ticket State changes
-- Customize script to send correct inputs to AAP job templates
+- Customize a script to send the correct inputs to the AAP job template to renew the certificate on z/OS
 - Change State to 'In progress' to kick off the renewal process

 ## Using IBM Concert to track and resolve expired Certificates
-- Set up AAP schedule to send cert data to IBM Concert on a regular basis
+- Set up an AAP schedule to send cert data to IBM Concert on a regular basis
 - Create ServiceNow ticket to renew a cert